halnziye/GA-B365M-DS3H-Hackintosh/README.md

 | CSM Support | Enable -> Disable |
 | VT-d | Enable -> Disable |

+## Issues
+The GPU name is just a simple rename.
+Resources do not contain anything due to capacity.
+You must add them yourself.

 ## Working
 Everything I use works.